How to bridge the gap between project management and people management

 Why project managers get it all wrong when managing human resources

-• Clash Of Diverse Personalities- Every team has people coming from different cultural backgrounds, ethnicities, gender, races, etc. There’s a difference in perspectives and behaviors, which can give rise to a clash of different personalities in the workplace.
+• Clash of Diverse Personalities—Every team has people from different cultural backgrounds, ethnicities, genders, races, etc. Differences in perspectives and behaviors can give rise to a clash of different personalities in the workplace.

 • Unrealistic Expectations- Another common mistake.
 In order to get the maximum productivity out of team members, some project managers push their team members too far by setting unrealistic expectations at work.
 This creates a lot of unnecessary pressure on employees to deliver results that are beyond their capabilities.

-• Inadequate Support- Managers cannot take all decisions by themselves.
-Sometimes, they have to get approval from the senior management or the business owner to move on with the project.
+• Inadequate Support Managers cannot make all decisions themselves.
+Sometimes, they have to get approval from senior management or the business owner to proceed with the project.
 Slow decision-making may hamper the team’s overall progress.

 • Weak Workplace Culture- When team members feel like they’re not an integral part of the workplace, they could lose interest and zeal in their work.
-They do not feel like a part of a larger group and their productivity declines, which can have a ripple effect on other team members as well.
+They do not feel like a part of a larger group, and their productivity declines, which can also have a ripple effect on other team members.

-Why people management is crucial for the successful delivery of projects?
+Why is people management crucial for the successful project delivery?

-Any experienced and skilled project manager knows that working with disorganized, demoralized, and poorly managed teams can have a devastating impact on various aspects of your business.
+Any experienced and skilled project manager knows that working with disorganized, demoralized, and poorly managed teams can devastate various aspects of your business.

-On the other hand, working with a productive team that is high on motivation and determination generally results in improved productivity and efficiency, besides giving your business a crucial competitive advantage over its competitors.
+On the other hand, working with a productive team that is motivated and determined generally results in improved productivity and efficiency, as well as giving your business a crucial competitive advantage over its competitors.

-Let’s take a look at how proper people management benefits organizations in more ways than one.
+Let’s examine how proper people management benefits organizations in more ways than one.

 Why people management is crucial for the successful delivery of projects